 Learning from or launched Drupal 8 Core customer projects

-Michael Schmid from AmazeeLabs tries to show us that Drupal 8 at this point is ready to be used on some kind of projects, and they proof it showing sites made by them with Drupal 8:
+Michael Schmid from AmazeeLabs tries to show us that Drupal 8 at this point is ready to be used on some kind of projects.

 They have work even using multilingual sites, and it seems to work awesome, they just mentioned some caveats trying to use Entity translation alongside the Revision module, they still can't be used together.
 However, translation out of core worked without problems for them.

 Some stuff he suggest us is to be creative, since there are lots of important contrib modules that still needs to be ported, as they aren't, the way Drupal 8 is built allows it to be more extendable and can achieve at least in a basic form some functionalities of those missing modules, for example: Nodequeue module is not ready for Drupal 8, however this functionality can be achieved using entity references and order and filter by a field's weight.

 Drupal 7 site builders pick it up in 2 hours: if already know about d7, there are only some stuff that actually changes, but those little changes allows drupal to be even more customizable